slopezpereyra/slopezpereyra.github.io/_posts/2023-04-04-OnTheDiscretenessOfOurIdeas.md

 This general conception has its pragmatic complement in the Zettelkasten note-taking system.
-Such system consists of writing short, individual ideas in separate entries and encoding them with only two properties: an arbitrary form of identification, and a list of all ideas to which that idea associates.
+Such system consists of writing short, individual ideas in separate entries and encoding them with only two properties: an arbitrary form of identification, and a list of all ideas to which they associate.
 The result is —once more— a discrete set of connected elements.
 A partially ordered set, sensible to many a variety of graph representations.